MEMS: Wet etching

 Wet chemical etching consists of the selective removal of material by dipping a substrate into a solution that dissolves it.
 The chemical nature of this etching process provides good selectivity, which means the etching rate of the target material is considerably higher than the mask material if selected carefully.
 Wet etching can be performed using either isotropic wet etchants or anisotropic wet etchants.
 Isotropic wet etchant etch in all directions of the crystalline silicon at approximately equal rates.
 Anisotropic wet etchants preferably etch along certain crystal planes at faster rates than other planes, thereby allowing more complicated 3-D microstructures to be implemented.
 Wet anisotropic etchants are often used in conjunction with boron etch stops wherein the surface of the silicon is heavily doped with boron resulting in a silicon material layer that is resistant to the wet etchants.
 This has been used in MEWS pressure sensor manufacturing for example.

 Etching progresses at the same speed in all directions.
 Long and narrow holes in a mask will produce v-shaped grooves in the silicon.
 The surface of these grooves can be atomically smooth if the etch is carried out correctly, with dimensions and angles being extremely accurate.

 Some single crystal materials, such as silicon, will have different etching rates depending on the crystallographic orientation of the substrate.
 This is known as anisotropic etching and one of the most common examples is the etching of silicon in KOH (potassium hydroxide), where Si <111> planes etch approximately 100 times slower than other planes (crystallographic orientations).
 Therefore, etching a rectangular hole in a (100)-Si wafer results in a pyramid shaped etch pit with 54.7° walls, instead of a hole with curved sidewalls as with isotropic etching.

 Hydrofluoric acid is commonly used as an aqueous etchant for silicon dioxide (SiO_{2}, also known as BOX for SOI), usually in 49% concentrated form, 5:1, 10:1 or 20:1 BOE (buffered oxide etchant) or BHF (Buffered HF).
 They were first used in medieval times for glass etching.
 It was used in IC fabrication for patterning the gate oxide until the process step was replaced by RIE.
 Hydrofluoric acid is considered one of the more dangerous acids in the cleanroom.
-It penetrates the skin upon contact and it diffuses straight to the bone.
-Therefore, the damage is not felt until it is too late.

 Electrochemical etching (ECE) for dopant-selective removal of silicon is a common method to automate and to selectively control etching.
-An active p-n diode junction is required, and either type of dopant can be the etch-resistant ("etch-stop") material.
+An active p–n diode junction is required, and either type of dopant can be the etch-resistant ("etch-stop") material.
 Boron is the most common etch-stop dopant.
 In combination with wet anisotropic etching as described above, ECE has been used successfully for controlling silicon diaphragm thickness in commercial piezoresistive silicon pressure sensors.
 Selectively doped regions can be created either by implantation, diffusion, or epitaxial deposition of silicon.